How To at FH Online, April 3-6, 2025

 Third: Within Audio Settings:

-Automatically adjust microphone volume.
+Uncheck the box Automatically adjust microphone volume.

 Select "Original sound for musicians".